CAVEconnectome/terraform-google-cave/MIGRATION.md

 ## Create local CAVE token credentials secret
 Services that needed a cave token used to be given that access by setting up a cave-secret.json file in an CAVEdeployment/secrets/ENV/cave-token.json file.
 Instead, we are moving to store this information in a google cloud secret.
 You should already have a token value setup, so you just need to store it google secret manager.

-You can do that via the command line
+You can do that via the command line.
+Note you must replace YOUR_TOKEN and {{ cave_secret_name }} with the token from your old secret, and the name of the cave_secret_name you just choose in your cookiecutter template.
 ```
 printf '%s' '{"token":"YOUR_TOKEN"} \
  | gcloud secrets create {{ cave_secret_name }} --data-file=-